CIS-Projects-in-CS-S21/pro-moviematch/README.md

   - Download Expo Go in the App Store
   - Open Expo Go
-  - Scan the QR code shared during the demo
+  - Scan the QR code shared during the demo (it is also included at the bottom of this page)
   - OR
   - Select Profile tab
   - Select sign in to your account